 We left the car at Albener Harbour, near the bus station, in front of a farmer’s house.
 We even asked the guy if we could leave the car there, and he seemed surprised.
 “It’s free parking, so you shouldn’t ask,” he answered.
-Well, we know that, but with many being so territorial, you never know!
+Well, we know that, but many are so territorial that you never know!

 We waited no more than 5 minutes and jumped on a bus to Vienna downtown.
 The connection to Nussdorf wasn’t as easy as expected.
 After leaving the bus, we headed to the metro station, which was quite crowded for a Saturday morning.
 Last, we took a tram to reach our final destination, Nussdorf.

-It was the first time we moved using three transport forms, and carrying a trolley didn’t help eighter.
+It was the first time we moved using three transport forms, and carrying a trolley didn’t help either.

 The Nussdorf Weir was built between 1894 and 1899 to protect the canal from floods.
 Depending on the time of year, a volume between 80 and 225 m³/s of feedwater must be provided to the Danube Canal, with up to 132 m³/s being possible.

-Reaching the Nussdorf Weir was quite easy, and we were glad that we finally got there.
-Since we weren’t in a hurry, we sat on a bench for a while and enjoyed a great latte bought from a coffee house near the tram station.
+Reaching the Nussdorf Weir was easy, and we were glad we finally got there.
+Since we weren’t in a hurry, we sat on a bench for a while and enjoyed a snack and a coffee bought from a coffee house near the tram station.

-We began to inflate our kayak, and the preparation didn’t take long, and shortly, we had some witnesses near us, asking all kinds of questions, but mostly, where our final destination is.
+We began to inflate our kayak, and the preparation didn’t take long.
+Shortly thereafter, we had some witnesses near us, asking all kinds of questions, but mostly, asking where our final destination was.

 The launch area was clean, so we could easily drop our kayak into the water.
 Although the stairs were steep, that didn’t annoy us too much.
 One last view of the beautiful Art Nouveau bridge of the weir, and we were already floating the Danube Canal.

-Soon after the departure, we realized that we’re carried downstream on a fast flow, so we didn’t put too much effort into paddling.
+Soon after the departure, we realized we were carried downstream on a fast flow, so we didn’t put too much effort into paddling.
 Instead, we began admiring some of the graffiti bits on the shores.
-You could spot some graffiti here and there, but they kept to the concrete for the most part.
-While some seem to be annoyed by this so-called art, we enjoyed this young’s way of expressing themselves.
+We could spot some graffiti here and there, but it kept to the concrete for the most part.
+While some seem annoyed by this so-called art, we enjoyed this young’s way of expressing themselves.

 Once again, passers were taking pictures of us from the sidelines.
-Children were running and asking for a photo, adults wishing us “bonne voyage” and the elderly waving us.
+Children were running and asking for a photo, adults wishing us “bonne voyage,” and the elderly waving us.
 It was funny as we didn’t experience that before.
-We never imaged that our inflatable kayak could make such waves in Vienna’s downtown.
+We never imagined our inflatable kayak could make such waves in Vienna’s downtown.